What Did You Expect When You Named It ____?

 - There's a comforter set called the Othello.
 Did the designers of that not know what happens in that play?!
 For those that don't know, the climax involves Othello smothering his wife to death in their bed after being thoroughly hoodwinked by his smarmy, deceptive, ambitious flagbearer.

 - There's also a set of bedroom furniture aimed at little girls.
 The name of the set?
 Lolita.

 - Speaking of Lolita, Nabokov has claimed that he's singehandedly responsible for the disappearance of Lolita as a girl's name, averting this trope.

-- In a very similar vein, Adolf was a somewhat common name in the German-speaking world up until it fell out of popularity for some unexplained reason in the thirties/forties.
+- In a very similar vein, Adolf was a somewhat common name in the German-speaking world up until it fell out of popularity for some strange reason in the thirties/forties.